Birmingham-Southern College to close after 168 years

 “Frankly, we don’t have a lot of people covering the Alabama Legislature day to day and maybe we should because they’re really surprised that this is what happened,” he said.
 “And I think that it is for those of us who wish to continue investing in our communities, with our presence and our participation, we need to look to our state legislators and say, ‘What happened?’ ”

-This article originally appeared on The Tuscaloosa News: Birmingham-Southern College to close after 168 years
+This article originally appeared on Mississippi Clarion Ledger: Birmingham-Southern College to close after 168 years